Des-sk/cuisine_inspo_dishes/README.md

 This is a CLI data gem project test for the 7/6 Cohort at the Flatiron School!

+This CLI app will help caterers and chefs find easily and fast, dishes based on different cuisine styles from around the world.
+The user is given a list of cuisines and just needs type the one that it wants to search and the program will give 10 dishes for inspiration.
+It uses HTTParty to retrieve data from the Spoonacular API https://spoonacular.com/food-api.

 ## Installation

 Add this line to your application's Gemfile:
 ```ruby
 gem 'cuisine_inspo_dishes'
 ```